 Index function returns the intersection value of two rows and columns in an array.

 Array Form: INDEX (array, row_num, [column_num])

 Reference Form: INDEX (reference, row_num, [column_num], [area_num])

 Check out the following image.
-The gest of Index function is showed in this image.
+The gest of the Index function is shown in this image.

 Breakdown of the formula

 Let’s now explain how this formula is working.

 This part of this formula, MATCH($B$3, Sheet1!$A$1:$E$1,0), will find an exact match in this array ($A$1:$E$1) for the value in $B$3.